 This project is funded by the American Psychological Foundation (PI: Lui).
-Disruptive behaviors are common, impairing, and costly for youth, families, and the society.
+Disruptive behaviors are common, impairing, and costly for youths, families, and society.

-A subgroup of youth with disruptive behaviors has comorbid callous-unemotional (CU) traits, characterized by low empathy, remorse/guilt, and prosociality.
-This project aims to develop a novel intervention tailored to youth with disruptive behaviors and CU traits utilizing a stakeholder participatory approach.
+A subgroup of youths with disruptive behaviors has comorbid callous-unemotional (CU) traits, characterized by low empathy, remorse/guilt, and prosociality.
+This project aims to develop a novel intervention tailored to youths with disruptive behaviors and CU traits, utilizing a stakeholder participatory approach.
 We will pilot the intervention to examine preliminary feasibility and effectiveness.

 Mental Health Care Patterns in Los Angeles County

 In collaboration with Dr. Anna Lau at UCLA, Dr. Lauren Brookman-Frazee at UCSD, and colleagues at the Los Angeles County Department of Mental Health, we are examining patterns of inpatient and outpatient mental health care utilization and disparities in care among youths.
 We are also interested in identifying youth-, service-, and neighborhood-level predictors of utilization patterns and youth outcomes.

 In collaboration with UCLA and the Los Angeles Department of Mental Health, this project examines youth- and neighborhood-level factors associated with the receipt of psychiatric emergencies among youths in Los Angeles County.
 We especially focus on understanding disparities in follow-up care among racial/ethnic-minoritized youths.